High-fidelity two-qubit gates with transmon qubits using bipolar flux pulses and tunable couplers: RESULTS

 We experimentally implemented a bipolar-pulse gate with tunable coupling, using Gaussian-smoothed pulses of duration $t_p = \SI{20}{\nano\second}$ and an effective coupling strength $\tilde{g}_{\text{CZ}} = \SI{40}{\mega\hertz}$.
 To suppress residual pulse distortions, we introduced a delay $t_d = \SI{20}{\nano\second}$, after both strong and weak pulses.
 By sweeping the intermediate pulse amplitude $|a_{\text{int}}|$ we reconstructed the full set of achievable CPhase angles $\phi_{\text{2Q}}$ using quantum state tomography (the inset in Fig. \ref{fig:fig2}\textbf{a}).
+The total duration of the small bipolar pulse is 8 ns.

-We characterized the CPhase gate performance using cross-entropy benchmarking (XEB)~\cite{Boixo_Isakov_Smelyanskiy_Babbush_Ding_Jiang_Bremner_Martinis_Neven_2018, Arute_Arya_Babbush_Bacon_Bardin_Barends_Biswas_Boixo_Brandao_Buell_2019}.
-We performed sequences of random single-qubit gates and sequences with interleaved CPhase at variable circuit depths $d$.
+We characterized the BAT CPhase gate performance using cross-entropy benchmarking (XEB)~\cite{Boixo_Isakov_Smelyanskiy_Babbush_Ding_Jiang_Bremner_Martinis_Neven_2018, Arute_Arya_Babbush_Bacon_Bardin_Barends_Biswas_Boixo_Brandao_Buell_2019}.
+We performed sequences of random single-qubit gates for reference and sequences with interleaved CPhase (each cycle consists of a random single qubit gate applied to each qubit followed by the CPhase gate) at variable circuit depths $d$.
+For each circuit depth, we sample over 30 different random circuits.The probability distributions were obtained from 4096 single-shot readouts.
+For gate calibration and benchmarking, we used 3-state readout by applying a Gaussian mixture model for classification.
+Readout correction techniques were not applied.
 We extracted depolarization fidelity $p$ approximated as $Ap^d + B$, where $A$ and $B$ absorbed state preparation and measurement errors (Fig. \ref{fig:fig2}\textbf{c}).
 We implemented single-qubit gates using \SI{40}{\nano\second}-long microwave pulses.
 We extracted CPhase gate fidelity through the formula:

 where $p = p_2/p_1$ with respectively reference depolarization fidelity $p_1$ and interleaved sequence fidelity $p_2$, $D$ is Hilbert space dimension.
-We measured a CPhase gate fidelity of $99.48(9)\%$, where the uncertainty represents the 68\% confidence interval throughout.
+We measured a CPhase gate fidelity of $99.48(9)\%$ for the best-fit unitary with the CPhase angle $\phi_{2Q}=160 \deg$.
+The uncertainty represents the 68\% confidence interval throughout.